BlahajInc/TVHeadend-M3U-Sync/README.md

 # Sync with structured JSON logging
 python tvheadend_m3u_sync.py -m playlist.m3u -n "IPTV Network" --json-log --log-file sync.log

+# Sync only playlist channels, preserve other channels
+python tvheadend_m3u_sync.py -m playlist.m3u -n "IPTV Network" --url http://tvheadend:9981 --sync-playlist-channels-only
 ```

 ## Advanced Features

+### Playlist-Only Sync (`--sync-playlist-channels-only`)
+Synchronizes only the channels present in the M3U playlist without affecting other channels in TVHeadend.
+This is useful when:
+- You manage multiple channel sources in TVHeadend
+- You want to update only specific channels from a playlist
+- You need to preserve manually configured channels
+- You're working with partial channel lists

+**How it works:**
+1. Updates or creates channels that exist in the M3U playlist
+2. Skips the deletion phase entirely
+3. Preserves all existing channels not in the playlist
+4. Perfect for incremental updates or multi-source setups

 ### Name-based Channel Mapping (`--map-by-name`)
 Automatically maps M3U entries to existing TVHeadend muxes by normalized channel names.
 This is useful when: